 STRAWBERRY ALARM CLOCK “Pretty Song From Psych-Out” (1967) Definitive psych pop!
 Every single time I hear this song—and it must be well over 5,000 listens at this point—my stomach feels weird in the best way and incredibly sentimental.
 I want to run away to Haight Street and play in Golden Gate Park with all the other crusties and pretend it’s 1966/67!

-MAGNET has long been an admirer of George Pelecanos, a D.C.-based author who’s penned 15 crime-fiction novels and written for HBO series The Wire.
+George Pelecanos, a D.C.-based author who’s penned 15 crime-fiction novels and written for HBO series The Wire.
 As we prepare to dive into a weeklong series of posts examining Pelecanos’ literary work (starting later today), we asked the man to clue us in to his latest musical interests.

 Michael Zapruder knows mix tapes.
 Back in 1999, his composition-a-week 52 Songs project kickstarted a whole universe of ideas about how to disseminate music online.
 As curator for customizable internet radio site Pandora, he gets exposed to all sorts of highly analyzed genres.
 This month, Zapruder is releasing Dragon Chinese Cocktail Horoscope (Sidecho), his latest album of agile orchestral pop featuring members of Tom Waits’ band and the Decemberists.